Di-Xiong/Cross-person-HAR/README.md

 Please refer to details in the original project page:(https://github.com/jindongwang/transferlearning)

-The main implementation of this work is at alg.alg.Our
+The main implementation of this work is at alg.algs.Our

 Please contact me via email (x10045660@gmail.com) if you have any questions regarding this project.